 Trimming this plant is not necessary.
 Making sure that it has enough space for growth is much more important.
 During propagation, you can cut off unwanted shoots.
 The same goes for when it starts expanding in the tank, or when leaves become larger than you want them to.

 Unfortunately, sometimes your plant may catch an infection or just become ill.
 The leaves of your plant start losing shape and their color begins to deteriorate.
 So, you end up with a blackish outgrowth.

 If you notice this happening at an early stage, try removing the sick leaves and checking the quality of the water – make sure they match the requirements mentioned above.

-Lighting is another important things for health.
+Lighting is another important thing for health.
 You can use any sort of lamp, either a luminescent or a simple filament one.
 Lighting should be on for around 11-12 hours a day.

 Let’s talk a bit about supplements now.

 First, bear in mind that this plant can successfully flourish without any additives.